stfc/PSyclone/doc/user_guide/transformations.rst

 OpenMP
 ------

 OpenMP is added to a code by using transformations.
-The five transformations currently supported allow the addition of an **OpenMP Parallel** directive, an **OpenMP Do** directive, an **OpenMP Single** directive, an **OpenMP Master** directive, and an **OpenMP Parallel Do** directive, respectively, to a code.
+The six transformations currently supported allow the addition of an **OpenMP Parallel** directive, an **OpenMP Do** directive, an **OpenMP Single** directive, an **OpenMP Master** directive, an **OpenMP Taskloop** directive, and an
+**OpenMP Parallel Do** directive, respectively, to a code.

-The generic versions of these five transformations (i.e. ones that theoretically work for all APIs) were given in the :ref:`sec_transformations_available` section.
+The generic versions of these six transformations (i.e. ones that theoretically work for all APIs) were given in the :ref:`sec_transformations_available` section.
 The API-specific versions of these transformations are described in the API-specific sections of